c19witness/uk-covid19-inquiry/2023-11-29_module-2/2_Mr_Sajid_Javid.rst

 **Mr Sajid Javid**: Yeah.

 **Counsel Inquiry**: 2 July 2021: it's page 614, the same document, please.
-It's a further meeting, and what we see in this meeting is a difference of views between the Prime Minister and the Chancellor and Michael Gove and you in relation to what should you be doing and the return to work.
-Mask wearing, effectively what NPIs should be put in place.
+It's a further meeting, and what we see in this meeting is a difference of views between the Prime Minister and the Chancellor and Michael Gove and you in relation to what should you be doing and the return to work. :outline:`Mask wearing`, effectively what NPIs should be put in place.

 We see a more cautious approach --